EternityForest/recur/README.md

 ## Recur DSL
 The expression creation syntax is fairly simple.
-Generally you can enter plain English expressions and they will generally work.
+Generally you can enter plain English expressions and they will usually just work.

 ### Data types